jamis/jamis.github.io/_posts/2014-07-15-counting-the-cost.md

 He heard the door behind him close, and he spun around to find Monsanto removing a key from the lock.
 "What are you doing?" he asked, confused.

-"Saving Curmudgeon Castle," Monsanto said.
+"Following orders," Monsanto said.
 "I'm sorry, old friend."

 Before Fabian could fully process Monsanto's meaning, another voice spoke.
 A woman's voice, shockingly familiar and startlingly out of place.